 A team is comprised of up to four players in either 3rd through 5th grade for Beginner Bible Bowl or 6th through 12th grade for Teen Bible Bowl.
 A team sponsor (a parent or other adult) will have practices with his or her team weekly in order to guide the students in their weekly reading and studying habits.
 During the game itself, a quizmaster will lead the game by reading the questions to the players, while the team sponsor will either keep score or keep time.

-Bible Bowl has local round robin tournaments once a month, October through May.
-In typical round robin fashion, teams will play all the teams in their division for the most number of wins.
+Bible Bowl has local league play once a month, October through May.
+Each team will play all the teams in their division for the most number of wins.

 Those teams wishing to compete at a national level may also attend regional tournaments in June and a national tournament in July to compete for a national championship title.